 - Be careful and respectful.
 Some lost places are guarded, others are kept an eye on by neighbors.

-Lost Places in Berlin: Classics
+Lost places in Berlin: classics

 Beelitz sanatoriums

-Stasi Hotel
+Stasi hotel

-Southern Nature Park
+Südgelände Nature Park

 Institute of Anatomy